plartoo/calculator_js/README.txt

-A javascript-based calculator and relevant test as an exercise on designing an interface.
+A javascript-based calculator and relevant unit tests as an exercise on designing an interface.